tank-bohr/blog.bohr.su/_posts/2020-06-27-How-to-implement-http-proxy-in-Erlang.md

     end.
 {% endraw %}{% endhighlight %}

-We deliberately do not match other methods to keep only essence of the process.
-We are only interested in `CONNECT` method because we are building proxy now, not regular web-server.
+We deliberately do not match other methods to keep the only essence of the process.
+We are only interested in `CONNECT` method because we are building proxy now, not a regular web-server.

-How does `CONNECT` method work? `CONNECT` method is an appeal to server to establish tunnel connection with a target host and resend all the data it receives.
+How does `CONNECT` method work? `CONNECT` method is an appeal to the server to establish a tunnel connection with a target host and resend all the data it receives.

 {% highlight erlang %}
 {scheme, Host, Port} = Request#request.uri,
 {ok, ServerSocket} = gen_tcp:connect(Host, list_to_integer(Port), [{packet, raw}, {active, false}].
 {% endhighlight %}

-Now we are using `{packet, raw}` because it's not really our business what traffic will go to the target host.
-Most likely it will be an ecrypted https-traffic.
+Now we are using `{packet, raw}` because it's not our business what traffic will go to the target host.
+Most likely it will be an encrypted https-traffic.
 Thus it's just bytes for us.

-After tunnel connection is established we should notify client that CONNECT requst is over an it can start sending the main request.
-Also we need to change socket mode from `http` to `raw` for client socket as well
+After tunnel connection is established we should notify a client that CONNECT request is over and it can start sending the main request.
+Also, we need to change socket mode from `http` to `raw` for client socket as well

 {% highlight erlang %}
 ok = inet:setopts(ClientSocket, [{packet, raw}]),
 ok = gen_tcp:send(ClientSocket, <<"HTTP/1.1 200 OK\r\n\r\n">>).
 {% endhighlight %}

 Well, Everything is ready for proxy.
 But there is a little problem here.
-Due to we don't know the nature of traffic and protocol between client and server, we cannot know when to stop receiving data from the client and start sending to the server and vice versa.
-But client and server knows.
-So we have to do client-server transfer and server-client transfer and the same time until the sockets will be closed.
+Due to we don't know the nature of traffic and protocol between client and server, we cannot know when to stop receiving data from the client and start sending it to the server and vice versa.
+But the client and server know.
+So we have to do a client-server transfer and server-client transfer and at the same time until the sockets will be closed.

 {% highlight erlang %}{% raw %}
 proxy(ClientSocket, ServerSocket) ->